mrugama/AnySearchable/README.md

     }
 }

-extension ElectricityProvider: AnySearchableItem, Identifiable, Equatable {
+extension ElectricityProvider: AnySearchableItem, Identifiable {
    var id: String { UUID().uuidString }
    var itemName: String { name }
 }

-extension ElectricityPlan: AnySearchableItem, Identifiable, Equatable {
+extension ElectricityPlan: AnySearchableItem, Identifiable {
    var id: String { UUID().uuidString }
    var itemName: String { name }
 }
 ```

 We conform the models to `AnySearchableItem`, `Identifiable`, and `Equatable`.
-We need to conform to `Identifiable` to display our data in a list view, and to `Equatable` to compare and filter our elements.
+We need to conform to `Identifiable` to display our data in a list view.

 ### ViewModel
 To manage the array of bills, providers, and plans, as well as the selected item to be displayed in the parent view, we'll introduce a new model called `NoneSelectedItem`.
 This model will be used initially before any item is selected.
 Here's how we can modify the PaymentViewModel class